TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 **KookaBlockly** script files have a type designation of ``.kby.py``.

 Enter the new file's name and press the dialogue's **Save** button will save the current script to the file.
-If the file already exists, another dialogue will open asking to confirm whether the file is to be replaced.
+If the file already exists, another dialogue shown in :numref:`filereplacedialg` will open asking to confirm whether the file is to be replaced.
 Press **Yes** to overwrite the file, or **No** to go back and change the intended file name.

+.. _filereplacedialg:
 .. figure:: images/kblockly-confirm-saveas.png
    :width: 300
    :align: center